MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-vdi-requirements-deploy.md

 After that date, users won't be able to use classic Teams but instead be prompted to switch to new Teams.
 We recommend you update to new Teams today.

 >[!Note]
->VDI for new Teams is now generally available for customers in public clouds.
->However Government clouds, including GCC,GCC HIGH,and DOD, are currently not supported.
+>VDI for new Teams is now generally available for customers in public clouds. **Government clouds including GCC, GCC HIGH,and DOD**, are currently not supported.
 Check back for updates.

 ## Requirements